andrewpillar/mgrt/readme.md

 mgrt also offers the ability to sync the revisions that have been performed on a database against what you have locally.
 This is achieved with `mgrt sync`, and just like before, this also takes the `-type` and `-dsn` flags.
-Lets delete the `migrations` directory that was created for us and do a `mgrt sync`.
+Lets delete the `revisions` directory that was created for us and do a `mgrt sync`.

-    $ rm -rf migrations
+    $ rm -rf revisions
     $ mgrt ls
     $ mgrt sync -type sqlite3 -dsn acme.db
     $ mgrt ls
     20060102150405: Andrew Pillar <me@andrewpillar.com> - My first revision

-with `mgrt sync` you can easily view the migrations that have been run against different databases.
+with `mgrt sync` you can easily view the revisions that have been run against different databases.

 ## Database connection